 If any of the credit card companies you are attempting to negotiate with agree to some kind of settlement with you, request that they send you the agreement in writing.
 Only when you get the settlement agreement in writing will it be official.

-How Will Debt Settlement Affect Your Credit Score?
+How Will Debt Settlement Affect Your Credit Scores?

 Credit card companies and the debt settlement companies they work with may report updates on your accounts to the major credit bureaus.
 This will obviously be better for your credit score than continually missed payments or remaining the standing of default.